 IEP students are members of the University of Missouri community.
 You have the same privileges and responsibilities as any MU student.
-You can learn more about these responsibilities and rights on the following websites at the MU Office of Student Conduct.
+You can learn more about these responsibilities and rights on the website of the MU Division of Student Affairs: University Policies // Student Accountability & Support // University of Missouri.